-- Applicants will be notified by October 31, 2013 of their final entry status via email to the Withoutabox contact.
+Applicants will be notified approximately on or before October 31, 2018 of their final entry status via email to the Withoutabox contact.

 Each official selection will be required to provide a press kit upon acceptance containing the following:

-- Canadian distributor and theatrical release date if known
+Canadian distributor and theatrical release date if applicable

 Whistler Film Festival will accept ONLY the following screening exhibition formats:

-- All shipments for preview or exhibition to the Festival must be prepaid.
-If you are selected to screen at WFF13, we will cover the cost of return shipping.
+All shipments for exhibition to the Festival must be prepaid.
+If you are selected to screen at WFF17, we will cover the cost of return shipping.

-The Festival will insure the integrity of the prints from the time of delivery to the Festival from the time that the print is delivered to a shipping agent for return.
-In the event of loss or damage to a print, the Festival must be notified of such loss or damage in writing by December 31, 2013.
+The Festival will ensure the integrity of the prints from the time of delivery to the Festival from the time that the print is delivered to a shipping agent for return.
+In the event of loss or damage to a print, the Festival must be notified of such loss or damage in writing by January 15, 2019.
 The Festival’s obligation is limited to compensating the producer or distributor only to the cost of replacing the damaged print.
 The Whistler Film Festival does not assume liability for damage to prints due to improper shipping containers or otherwise.